sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge/README.md

 Total: 11.73k to 12.3k km (actual 12.7k)

 These layers react differently when it comes to the equatorial bulge.
-We could imagine that the layers will react differently to the bulge during the Earth's rotation:
+It's possible that:
 - The softer the layer, the more it may bulge, and the faster it may adjust to the new bulge
 - The denser the layer, the less it may bulge, and the slower it may adjust to the new bulge